Travel by train in Italy

-Reservations for Italian trains
+Reservations for trains in Italy

 Trenitalia regional trains do not require reservations.
 As for the InterCity trains you only need to reserve a seat during the busy summer period (May-September) and on public holidays.
 If you want to travel between Italy's cities on high-speed Eurostar Italia trains, you'll need to make a reservation in advance.
 Reservations are also required for night trains; prices depend on the type of sleeping accommodation you choose.
 All the trains listed above are included in the Eurail Italy Pass, you only need to make reservations for the trains mentioned.

 Please note that the number of seats available for Eurail pass holders is limited on the following high-speed train:

 Tickets for the TGV route between Milan and Paris can't be bought at Italian train stations.

 There's a RailEurope office close to Milan Central station (Milano Centrale).
 Here you can book the TGV from Milan to Paris or get help finding alternative routes.